COVID-19 Sensory Service resources

 Red – Significant risk/s identified and no contingency or solution could be found during the assessment.
-In these cases (which have been few) we worked with Social Care teams, referring directly in where appropriate.
+In these cases (which have been few) we work with Social Care teams, referring directly in where appropriate.

 In all cases people are provided with our contact details and asked to contact us if anything changes.

-These were all saved in separate Green, Amber and Red folders as the staff member and person’s name.
-Once completed, we began calling those on our list who we rated Amber but identified as needing a second follow-up contact.
+These are all saved in separate Green, Amber and Red folders as the staff member and person’s name.
+Once completed, we start calling those on our list who we rated Amber but identified as needing a second follow-up contact.
 The intention is to stop Green turning Amber and Amber turning Red.
 Staff are asked to go with their gut feeling and return to completed assessments if they have any niggling doubts.

 Supporting Loneliness and Isolation